tklab-tud/uscxml/README.md

 ## Test Reports

-We continuously run the [W3C IRP tests](http://www.w3.org/Voice/2013/scxml-irp/) for SCXML.
-The results the for various platforms can be [found here](http://uscxml.tk.informatik.tu-darmstadt.de/cdash/index.php?project=uscxml).
+ * We continuously run the [W3C IRP tests](http://www.w3.org/Voice/2013/scxml-irp/) for SCXML.
-There are a few [excluded tests](https://github.com/tklab-tud/uscxml/blob/master/contrib/ctest/CTestCustom.ctest.in) regarding the <tt>XPath</tt> datamodel and the manual tests.
+ * Have a look at the [result](http://uscxml.tk.informatik.tu-darmstadt.de/cdash/index.php?project=uscxml) for the various platforms.
+ * The manual tests are [excluded](https://github.com/tklab-tud/uscxml/blob/master/contrib/ctest/CTestCustom.ctest.in).

 uSCXML still fails the following tests: